Dual Enrollment - Diploma & Certificate Level Track

 - Helps students adjust to certain aspects of the college experience (e.g., classes, coursework, instruction, being on a college campus) so the transition from high school to college may be easier

-- Students who participate in Move On When Ready are more likely to go to college and get a college degree
+- Students who participate in Dual Enrollment are more likely to go to college and get a college degree

 - Students may be able to take classes that are not offered at the high school, especially in subject areas they are interested in for a potential career

-- Participating in a MOWR program demonstrates the students ability to handle more difficult coursework which is something college admissions officers may look upon favorably during admissions and recruiting
+- Participating in a DE program demonstrates the students ability to handle more difficult coursework which is something college admissions officers may look upon favorably during admissions and recruiting

 - Taking college-level classes while still in high school may build confidence and encourage those students who may not be thinking about college to reconsider

-Any 9th – 12th grade student enrolled in an eligible Georgia high school or home study program much submit satisfactory Accuplacer, SAT, ACT or Compass test scores to participate in MOWR.
+Any 9th – 12th grade student enrolled in an eligible Georgia high school or home study program much submit satisfactory Accuplacer, SAT, ACT or Accuplacer test scores to participate in DE.

 To view more information about test score requirements for the program, please click here.
 If you have not taken the placement exam yet, please contact the High School Coordinator to schedule a time to test.
 There are NO residency or citizenship requirements.